Trump has his sights set on West Virginia for the fall

 “I think he knows better than that, but you know what, he’s always invited,” Manchin told NBC News.
 “When the president comes to West Virginia, it’s exciting times and we all enjoy having him.
 We have a good relationship and he has to do what he has to do and he knows I’m going to win.”

 Manchin has been saddling up to the president.
-He has voted for most of Trump’s political nominees and just last week he gave a glowing public assessment of Gina Haspel, the controversial nominee to lead the CIA.
-Manchin, the former governor of the state, has voted with president 61 percent of the time in all, according to an analysis by FiveThirtyEight.
+He has voted for most of Trump’s political nominees and just last week he gave a glowing assessment of Gina Haspel, the contentious nominee to lead the CIA.
+Manchin, a former governor of the state, has voted with president 61 percent of the time in all, according to an analysis by FiveThirtyEight.

-West Virginia just completed a brutal Republican primary where Trump is likely feeling vindicated.
-After a series of candidates in different race who have lost despite Trump’s endorsement, his participation may have helped the GOP field a good candidate in this race.
+West Virginia just completed a brutal Republican Senate primary where Trump is likely feeling vindicated.
+After a series of candidates in other races lost despite Trump’s endorsement, his participation in West Virginia may have helped the GOP field a good Senate candidate.

-The president urged West Virginia voters to support either Morrissey or another establishment candidate over ex-coal baron and convicted felon Dan Blankenship who was running as a Trump-like candidate.
-Blakenship himself said Trump's actions may have been a contributing factor in his loss.
+The president urged West Virginia voters to support either Morrissey or another establishment candidate over ex-coal baron and convicted felon Dan Blankenship, who was running a Trump-like campaign.
+Blankenship himself said Trump's actions may have contributed to his loss.

-Manchin has not spent any money in the race yet (although the Democratic super PAC Senate Majority Fund has run ads supporting Manchin), while Republicans have spent $300,000 in the state.
+Manchin has not spent any money in the race yet (although the Democratic super PAC Senate Majority Fund has run ads supporting him), while Republicans have spent $300,000 in the state.

 “This is not a team sport.
 This is team America.
 And I think at the end of the day he’s on the same team as I am: Team America,” Manchin said.